The side of the Radcliffe Camera through a black gate

 Attendance

 This course is part-time.
 Part time students are required to attend course-related activities in Oxford, including residential sessions.
-There are also three retreats; two in Somerset and one in Devon.
+There are also two retreats in Devon, one per year.
 Accommodation and food are provided for these retreats.

 Resources to support your study